 Teaching toddlers to play independently helps them build creativity and critical-thinking skills, and helps parents catch a break too!
 Independent play is important because it teaches children how to entertain themselves and helps them become more self-sufficient.
 This type of play usually occurs during the toddler stage.

 It’s not always easy getting kids to play alone, they do love our company!
-But give it a try, one step at a time.
-At first, try to just sit beside your little one silently, while he plays.
-Let him explore the play materials freely.
-Once he is absorbed in the activity, try moving to another part of the room.
+But give it a try one step at a time.
+At first, try to just sit beside your little one silently, while they play.
+Let them explore the materials and toys freely.
+Once they are absorbed in the activity, try moving to another part of the room.
 Your toddler will still feel comfortable with you nearby.
-When he is happily playing on his own, try not to hover, but make sure his play area is safe and comfortable.
+When they are happily playing on their own, try not to hover, but make sure their play area is safe and comfortable.

 It’s important to show affection towards your children while supporting their play and, at the same time, be careful not to dictate exactly how they should do it.
-That way, you’ll benefit their development.
-Let your little one play without direction for a while, and you’ll see his creativity flourish before you.
+That way, you’ll foster their development.
+Let your little one engage in independent play for a while; you’ll see their creativity flourish before you!